Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

 \subsection{Pro-UInet}

-Based on our multi-stage progressive hallucination strategy, our Pro-UInet stacks a series of Upsampling and Inpainting Blocks (UI-blocks) and reconstructs non-occluded HR face images progressively (see Fig.~\ref{fig3}).
+In line with our multi-stage progressive hallucination strategy, our Pro-UInet stacks a series of Upsampling and Inpainting Blocks (UI-blocks) and reconstructs non-occluded HR face images progressively (see Fig.~\ref{fig3}).

-First, an occluded LR face and its facial landmark features estimated by \cite{bulat2017far} are sent into the first UI-block.
-Our UI-block comprises a Cross-Modal Transformer Module (CM-TM) and a Transformative Upsampling Net (TUN).
-The CM-TM employs the input face and its landmark features as queries and keys, and collaboratively learns facial geometry priors and facial appearance features.
-Then, the learned facial geometry priors and facial appearance features are concentrated and sent into the TUN for feature alignment, aggregation, and $2\times$ upscaling.
-Our TUN employs the residual block~\cite{he2016deep} to enhance high-frequency facial details while improving the network capacity.
+First, we send an occluded LR face and its facial landmark features estimated by~\cite{bulat2017far} into the first UI-block.
+Our UI-block comprises a Cross-Modal Attention Module (CM-AM) and a Transformative Upsampling Module (TUM).
+The CM-AM employs the input face and its landmark features as queries and keys and learns facial geometry priors and facial appearance features collaboratively.
+The TUM uses residual blocks~\cite{he2016deep} and deconvolutional layers to enhance high-frequency facial details and upsample facial feature maps.
+Here, we concatenate the learned facial geometry priors and facial appearance features and send them into the TUM for feature alignment, aggregation, and $2\times$ upscaling.
 As a result, the first UI-block generates a coarse completed and upsampled face (see Fig.~\ref{figloss}(c)).
 Subsequently, the latter UI-blocks further inpaint and upsample the coarse hallucinated face, generating finer hallucinated ones (see Figs.~\ref{figloss}(d) and (l)).
-Specifically, as the stage number increases, the latest input image generated by the UI-block in the past stage, becomes more accurate in structures and provides more detailed prior knowledge, both of which benefit to learning processes in the current and following stages.
+Specifically, as the stage number increases, the input for the current stage, which is generated in the past stage, becomes more accurate in structures and provides more detailed prior knowledge to benefit the following learning processes.